Yiheng-Shen/ai-chatbot-langchain/README.md

 5. Registered the model to Unity Catalog and deployed a serving endpoint;
 6. Set up a task to trigger ingestion and retraining when new PDFs are added.

-Please find the code for setting up the tables, handling incremental PDF ingestion, and deploying the RAG chatbot, in case you're interested in taking a look.
+Please find the code in the html files for setting up the tables, handling incremental PDF ingestion, and deploying the RAG chatbot, in case you're interested in taking a look.